orban/blog/articles/2011-08-25-why-batman.md

 ## More?

-Batman does more than the fancy deep keypath stuff and the weird HTML views, so I highly encourage you to check out the [source on GitHub](https://github.com/Shopify/batman), the [project website](http://batmanjs.org/), or visit us in [#batmanjs on freenode](irc://freenode.net/batmanjs).
+Batman does more than this fancy deep keypath stuff and these weird HTML views-but-not-templates.
+We have a routing system for linking from quasi-page to quasi-page and a `Batman.Model` layer for managing data from a server, and some other handy mixins for use in your own ojects.
+I highly encourage you to check out the [source on GitHub](https://github.com/Shopify/batman), the [project website](http://batmanjs.org/), or visit us in [#batmanjs on freenode](irc://freenode.net/batmanjs).
 Any feedback or patches would be super welcome, and we're always open to suggestions on how we can make Batman better for you.

 Until next time....

+<iframe width="560" height="345" src="http://www.youtube.com/embed/X0UJaprpxrk" frameborder="0" allowfullscreen></iframe>